Michelle Mathesius, Assistant Principal

 |Career Management\ Health||Repertory|

-Ballet 1 - The study of classical ballet for the entering student with little or limited previous study and experience.
-Emphasis is placed on the fundamental basics of technique.
-Ballet 1 students are expected to achieve correct body placement and alignment.
-They will have built muscle strength and flexibility as well as increasing self-discipline and artistic expression.
+Ballet 1 – The study of classical ballet for the entering student with little or limited previous study and experience.
+Emphasis is placed on fundamental principles of ballet technique: correct body placement, alignment, turn-out, transfer of weight, muscle strength, flexibility, coordination, musicality and classical port de bras.
+Students will learn and practice in detail the mechanics, dynamics and artistic qualities of basic ballet movements and develop self-discipline and a professional attitude.

-Modern 1 and 2 – An introduction to the concept of modern dance through the technique developed by Martha Graham.
+Modern 1 & 2 – An introduction to the concept of modern dance through the technique developed by Martha Graham.
+By practicing floor work, standing work and traveling phrases in the Graham style, students will pay close attention to gesture, breath, focus and attack.

-Survival Skills – The study of dance-related areas including nutrition, anatomy, and the care of dance-related injuries.
+Survival Skills I – The study of dance-related areas including dance etiquette, nutrition, anatomy, prevention and treatment of dance injuries and dance vocabulary.

-Modern 5 and 6 – The study of intermediate-advanced work added to previous work learned in Graham technique in the freshman and sophomore years.
-Also expected is the stage ability to execute complex technical and musical combinations with knowledge of stage and musical terms.
+Modern 5 & 6 – The study of advanced-intermediate work added to previous work in Graham technique in Freshman and Sophomore years.
+The student is expected to master extensive knee work and standing falls.
+Students will be also continue to study the dance technique of Lester Horton, building upon vocabulary learned in Sophomore year.
+Also expected is the ability to execute complex technical and musical combinations with knowledge of stage and musical terms.

-Theater Dance, Tap – The study of the basics of this vernacular dance form.
-Students will be expected to master tap vocabulary, techniques of rhythmic clarity and use of weight shift, traditional steps such as the Shim Sham, Waltz Clog, Soft Shoe, and Time Steps, as well as learn different stylistic approaches from musical theater tap to rhythm tap.
-Students with more experience will be placed in a more advanced class.
+Tap Dance: The study of the basics of this vernacular dance form.
+Students will be expected to master tap vocabulary, techniques of rhythmic clarity and use of weight shift, traditional steps such as the Shim Sham, Waltz Clog, Soft Shoe and Time Steps as well as learn different stylistic approaches from musical Theater tap to rhythm tap.
+More experienced students will be placed in a more advanced class.

 Choreography Workshop – The study of basic rhythmic, spatial, and dynamic materials used in the designing of dance.
-From short, simple works, the student choreographer will progress to larger pieces and produce a complete work for evaluation by the dance faculty and formal preparation during the senior year at the annual Dance Showcase.
+From short simple works, the student choreographer will progress to larger compositions and produce a complete work for evaluation by the dance faculty and formal presentation during the Senior year at the annual Winter Dance Showcase.

-Career Management – The examination of the nuts-and-bolts of the dancer’s professional career including contracts, unions, auditions, resumes, head shots, and self-produced concerts.
+Career Management – The study of the dancer’s professional career, including contracts, unions, auditions, resumes, head shots, and self-produced concerts.
 In addition, alternative careers within the field of dance are explored through the use of guest speakers.

-Repertory - The Senior Dance Ensemble works with eminent guest artists from a variety of disciplines.
-In recent years, the SDE’s collaborators have included choreographers Camille Brown, Brunilda Ruiz, Paul Taylor, and Septine Weber, conductors Justin DiCioccio and Bob Stewart, costume designer George Hudacko, lighting designer Farley Whitfield, and laser artist Norman Ballard.
+Repertory – Students will gain audition experience learned through experience in school auditions conducted by guest choreographers.
+The Senior Dance Ensemble works with eminent guest artists from a variety of disciplines.
+In recent years, the SDE’s collaborators have included choreographers Camille Brown, Brunilda Ruiz, Paul Taylor, and Mathew Neenan, conductors Justin DeCioccio and Bob Stewart, costume designer George Hudacko, lighting designer Farley Whitfield, and laser artist Norman Ballard.